claudiarella/academic-kickstart/content/authors/admin/_index.md

 I am a PhD candidate in Mathematical Physics in the research group of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
 I plan to complete my doctoral studies in Summer 2024.

-I am a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland, since September 2020.
+I have been a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland, since September 2020.

-I am interested in the many facets of theoretical high-energy physics – particularly the mathematical structures and dualities arising in quantum field theory and string theory.
-My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and modularity.
+I am interested in the many facets of theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field theory and string theory.
+My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and quantum modularity.

 Other topics of interest are number-theoretic properties of Calabi–Yau manifolds, algebraic and geometric structures in scattering amplitudes, effective field theory techniques, and model-building and physics probes beyond the Standard Model.

-Here are my [CV][CV] and a list of attended [events][activities].
+Here is my [CV][CV] and a list of attended [events][activities].

 [CV]: files/CV.pdf
 [activities]: files/CV_events.pdf